-Edward J. Zulkey has been with Baker & McKenzie for his entire career.
+Edward J. Zulkey has been with Baker McKenzie for his entire career.
 After having been a litigator in the Chicago Office since 1973 and a partner since 1980, he became the Firm’s first general counsel in 1994.
-He is listed in Euromoney Legal Group’s Guide to the World’s Leading Insurance & Reinsurance Lawyers, Illinois Super Lawyers for seven years as well as Naifeh and Smith’s The Best Lawyers in America in the practice areas of commercial litigation, insurance law and legal malpractice law – defendants for the last 17 consecutive years.
-Mr. Zulkey is the author of Litigating Insurance Disputes, now in its 12th edition.
+He is listed in Euromoney Legal Group’s Guide to the World’s Leading Insurance & Reinsurance Lawyers, Illinois Super Lawyers as well as Naifeh and Smith’s The Best Lawyers in America in the practice areas of commercial litigation, insurance law and legal malpractice law.
+Ed is the author of Litigating Insurance Disputes, now in its 15th edition.
 He serves as an adjunct professor of law at Northwestern University School of Law and is certified as an arbitrator and mediator by multiple arbitral bodies.

-Mr. Zulkey concentrates his practice on insurance, risk management issues, partnership law, employment disputes and professional liability.
+Ed concentrates his practice on insurance, risk management issues, partnership law, employment disputes and professional liability.
 He advises insurers, policyholders and self-insureds in managing their financial risk issues — often on a multijurisdictional basis.
 He also has significant experience in the analysis of professional liability issues as well as partnership and fiduciary disputes.
-He also serves as a mediator, arbitrator, and expert witness.
+He also serves as a mediator, arbitrator, expert witness and risk management consultant.

 - International Association of Defense Counsel - Prior Chair of various committees